Chapter 2

 User Interface (UI) Design is perhaps the most visible form of contribution.
 This involves creating visually appealing and intuitive interfaces for applications.
 Your work here can transform a powerful but intimidating piece of software into something that users find inviting and easy to use.

 Closely related to UI Design is User Experience (UX) Design.
-While UI focuses on the look of the interface, UX is concerned with the overall feel of using the software.
-As a UX designer, you'll work on improving the user journey, making sure that every interaction with the software is smooth and intuitive.
+While UI focuses on the look of the interface, UX is concerned with the overall user journey.
+As a UX designer, you'll consider new, regular, and experienced users across their many activities, and make sure that every interaction is consistent, smooth and intuitive.

 If you have a knack for creating eye-catching visuals, you might focus on Graphic Design.
-This could involve developing logos that capture the essence of a project, designing icons that clearly communicate their function, or creating other visual assets that enhance the software's appeal.
+This could involve developing logos and websites that capture the essence of a project, designing icons that clearly communicate their function, or creating other visual assets that enhance the software's appeal.
+Swag and conference materials are also often in high demand.

 For those who enjoy organizing information, Information Architecture offers a vital role.
 This involves structuring the content within an application in a way that makes sense to users, helping them find what they need quickly and easily.